Nishkalkashyap/Quark-docs/docs/examples/mirror.md

 [[toc]]

 !!! note Note
-This project could be found [here.](https://github.com/Nishkalkashyap/Quark-samples/tree/master/examples/mirror) !!!
+The complete project could be found [here](https://github.com/Nishkalkashyap/Quark-samples/tree/master/examples/mirror) on the github repo.
+!!!

 ## Create a new Project